HoussemDellai/azure-spn/README.md

 az ad sp create-for-rbac -n "MyApp" --role Contributor --scopes /subscriptions/{SubID}/resourceGroups/{ResourceGroup1} /subscriptions/{SubID}/resourceGroups/{ResourceGroup2}
 ```

+Note alse thay you can use the parameter **--years** as number of years for which the credentials will be valid.
+Default: 1 year.

 Azure users typically uses their Identity (email and password) to connect to Azure.
 But machines (like DevOps build agents) will use the SPN.

 Login to Azure using SPN: